holmes-py/JS-DeepLens/README.md

 - **JS Source:** Click “View JS” to see the code in a side pane.
 - **AST/LLM:** Use the “AST” button or “LLM” dropdown for deeper analysis (if enabled).

+### 5. Thanks
+- Gemini Team for making something so good.
+- `gf` tool's team for making amazing regexes that I've copied.
+- Triple digit AQI that stopped me from going outside and hence forced me to sit on my desk.

 ---

 ## Directory Structure